You are here

-The Developmental Disabilities Council Oklahoma (DDCO) was established in 1971 by Executive Order of Governor David Hall in 1973, and reauthorized by every governor since.
+The Developmental Disabilities Council Oklahoma (DDCO) was established in 1971 and by Executive Order of Governor David Hall in 1973.
+The Council has been reauthorized by every governor since.
 DDCO is federally authorized by the Developmental Disabilities Assistance and Bill of Rights Act of 2000.
-Although an independent agency, DDCO is administratively located within the Oklahoma Department of Human Services, its designated state agency.
+DDCO is administratively located within Oklahoma Human Services, its designated state agency (DSA).

 DDCO promotes quality services and programs that enable persons with developmental disabilities to realize increased independence, productivity, and integration and inclusion in the community.
 Though not a provider of direct services, DDCO has assisted thousands of Oklahomans to live, work, play, learn and worship in their own homes and in their own neighborhoods.

 What does DDCO do?